 Students who have previously selected and enrolled in these modules after Round 1, will be notified of the finalised timetables before the start of Round 2.

 During Round 2 and Round 3 add/drop periods, students may register for these modules in ModReg@EduRec if there are still vacancies available.

 Independent Study modules encourage students to engage in independent reading and research in an area of their special interest with the close guidance of a faculty member.
 The research should lead to a final project/product.
 There are three different types of independent study modules at Yale-NUS:

-These seminars are a distinctive and unique opportunity for students to learn a highly specialised subject and/or skill from esteemed visiting professors.
-Students will be informed about these seminars when they are scheduled and how they can register for them.
 It is not compulsory to take Special Seminar modules but students are highly encouraged to register for these 1MC Special Seminar modules.